carpyncho/carpyncho.github.io/README.md

 ![Logo](https://github.com/carpyncho/carpyncho.github.io/raw/master/static/logo.png)

-Carpyncho, a data mining catalog browser which we hope will reutilized to search for and characterize time variable data of the ~PiB size [VVV/VVVx](https://vvvsurvey.org/)`[1]` survey.
+Carpyncho, is a data mining catalog browser which we hope will be reutilized to search for and characterize time variable data of the ~PiB size [VVV/VVVx](https://vvvsurvey.org/)`[1]` survey.
+Is being developed for the detection and classification of periodic variables.
+For this purpose the stacked pawprint data from the VDFS CASU v >= 1.3 catalogs have been crossed matched with the VDFS CASU v1.3 tile catalogs into a Parquet files.

-Carpyncho is being developed for the detection and classification of periodic variables.
-For this purpose the stacked pawprint data from the VDFS CASU v >= 1.3 catalogues have been crossed matched with the VDFS CASU v1.3 tile catalogues into a into a Parquet files.
-The Carpyncho infraestructure [https://carpyncho.gihub.io](https://carpyncho.gihub.io) is being developed entirely in Python on top of a Custom-Framework for data processing`[2, 3]`.
+The Carpyncho infrastructure [https://carpyncho.gihub.io](https://carpyncho.gihub.io)is being developed entirely in Python on top of a Custom-Framework for data processing`[2, 3]`.
+Also, a companion Python library is developed to access the same dataset as a [Pandas DataFrame](https://pandas.pydata.org/).

 For calculation purposes Carpyncho is layered on-top of a scientific-Python library stack that includes: